Stock Option Investing - Stock Option Trading Stock Option Newsletter - Stock Option Advice - Learn Options Trading

 Closed Positions...

-You can add old positions into the Historical Portfolio to enhance your overall accounting.
-Simply click 'Add Closed Position' and enter in the information.
+You can add old positions into the Portfolio "Transactions" to enhance your overall accounting.
+Simply click "Transactions" then 'Add a Closed Transaction' and enter in the information.
+Use the same format of the other transactions.

 PowerTip #12